-Do you use OJS and/or OMP for your publishing?
+Do you use OJS, OMP, OPS for your publishing?
 Do you have ideas on how to improve these systems?
 If yes, attend a PKP sprint!
 Sprints are free, fun, and interactive events for our community to come together to brainstorm important tasks, set priorities, and work together to make our open source software better, together.